chenliseu/Work-Portfolio/README.md

 # Introduction
-A place to showcase my work portfolio with my sampled work in Data Science, GenAI applied in healthcare, social studies and other fields
+A place to showcase my work portfolio with sampled work in Data Science, GenAI applied in healthcare, social studies and other fields